bgoonz/docs-collection/github/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/viewing-contributions-on-your-profile.md

 ---
 title: Viewing contributions on your profile
-intro: 'Your {% data variables.product.product_name %} profile shows off {% ifversion fpt or ghes %}your pinned repositories as well as{% endif %} a graph of your repository contributions over the past year.'
+intro: "Your {% data variables.product.product_name %} profile shows off {% ifversion fpt or ghes %}your pinned repositories as well as{% endif %} a graph of your repository contributions over the past year."
 redirect_from:
   - /articles/viewing-contributions/
   - /articles/viewing-contributions-on-your-profile-page/
   - /articles/viewing-contributions-on-your-profile
   - /github/setting-up-and-managing-your-github-profile/viewing-contributions-on-your-profile
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Profiles
 shortTitle: View contributions
 ---

 {% ifversion fpt or ghes %}Your contribution graph shows activity from public repositories. {% endif %}You can choose to show activity from {% ifversion fpt or ghes %}both public and {% endif %}private repositories, with specific details of your activity in private repositories anonymized.
 For more information, see "[Publicizing or hiding your private contributions on your profile](/articles/publicizing-or-hiding-your-private-contributions-on-your-profile)."

 {% note %}